szilard/datascience-latency/README.md

 Most analytical tasks do not require "big data" tools.
 Currently "big data" tools have 1 order of magnitude performance hit vs the best single node tools and they also add a lot of additional complexity.
-You can get 250GB RAM on a single EC2 instance now and 2TB from Spring 2016.
+You can get 250 GB RAM on a single EC2 instance now and 2 TB from Spring 2016.

 ---------------------------------